 Now choose also a different font type.
 To do this, click on the arrow to the right of the font and choose the MicroSquare font from the list.
 If you have not installed this font, you can choose any other font you like.

-After these modifications, the Formatting toolbar will look like this:
+After these modifications, the Formatting toolbar should display the following settings:

 The MicroSquare font in 8 point size was set.